-The African Peacebuilding Network (APN) of the Social Science Research Council (SSRC) invites letters of interest from alumni and current grantees of the program’s individual research grant and residential postdoctoral fellowship competitions to transform their APN projects or related peacebuilding research into publishable book manuscripts.
+The African Peacebuilding Network (APN) of the Social Science Research Council (SSRC) invites letters of interest from Alumni and current grantees to transform their APN projects or related peacebuilding research into publishable book manuscripts.
 Applicants are expected to have completed their APN projects by the time of application and show sufficient evidence that work on ongoing book manuscripts—either based on their former APN award or previous peacebuilding-related research—can be completed and submitted to a publisher within four to six months.

 About the APN Book Manuscript Completion Competition

-A new component of the APN, the book manuscript completion grants are intended to support researchers and practitioners who are former recipients of an APN grant or fellowship and have completed their APN projects.
-This new award is intended to support dedicated time from work for up to six months to complete or update a book manuscript and finalize it for publication, as either sole or joint authors or editors.
-To be supported, alumni must demonstrate that they have sufficiently progressed in writing or editing an ongoing book manuscript, and they will use the following period to complete the manuscript and prepare it for publication.
+The Book Manuscript Completion grants are intended to support researchers and practitioners who are former recipients of an APN grant or fellowship and have completed their APN projects.
+This award is intended to support dedicated time from work for up to six months to complete or update a book manuscript and finalize it for publication, as either sole or joint authors or editors.
+To be supported, Alumni must demonstrate that they have sufficiently progressed in writing or editing an ongoing book manuscript, and that they will use the following period to complete the manuscript and prepare it for publication.

-For its part the APN will nominate one member of the program’s advisory board to work closely with each awardee and help enhance the quality and visibility of their research.
-The program will also work toward inserting the awardee’s scholarship into regional and global debates and policies focusing on peacebuilding.
+For its part, the APN will nominate one member of the program’s Advisory Board to work closely with each awardee and help enhance the quality and visibility of their research.
+The program will also work towards inserting the awardee’s scholarship into regional and global debates and policies focusing on peacebuilding.

 Terms of the Grant

 Grants are awarded on a competitive, peer-reviewed basis and are intended to support six months of writing and manuscript completion, from June 1, 2019 to December 1, 2019.
 Up to two (2) grants of a maximum of USD $10,000 each will be awarded.